Transport coefficients of chiral fluid dynamics using low-energy effective models: Introduction

 The use of chiral effective models represents a simple way to incorporate effects from chiral symmetry, and its breakdown, in strong interactions.
 In fact, in a theory with spontaneous symmetry breaking, the presence of a condensate will modify the masses, bringing corrections that are functions of the chiral condensate, which is a medium-dependent quantity.
 Here we adopt the two most commonly used chiral models, the linear sigma model coupled with constituent quarks (LSMq) and the Nambu-Jona-Lasinio (NJL) model, at mean-field level in the framework of finite-temperature field theory \cite{kapusta_gale_2006}.
 Usually the gas of quarks is treated as a thermal bath in which the long-wavelength modes of the chiral fields evolve, the latter playing the role of an order parameter in a Landau-Ginzburg approach.
 The procedure that is usually adopted is integrating over the fermionic degrees of freedom, using a classical approximation for the chiral field, to obtain a formal expression for the thermodynamic potential from which one can compute all the physical quantities of interest.
 The fermionic determinant is usually calculated to one-loop order assuming a homogeneous and static background field \cite{kapusta_gale_2006}.
 Here, as discussed above, we follow a different path, and resort to kinetic theory.

 In this paper we investigate transport coefficients within chiral fluid dynamics using low-energy effective models to describe the role played by the chiral condensate in the thermal mass that will serve as an input to a kinetic theory description of the quark fluid.
 The effective thermal masses can be treated as a temperature-dependent background field in the corresponding relativistic Boltzmann equation.
-We then use a quasi-particle model of the relativistic Boltzmann equation \cite{Rocha:2022fqz}, where a Chapman-Enskog expansion is implemented with a recently developed relaxation time approximation of the linear collision kernel \cite{Rocha:2021zcw}.
-In this setting, the transport coefficients are written solely in terms of the temperature-dependent mass.
+We then use a quasiparticle model of the relativistic Boltzmann equation \cite{Rocha:2022fqz} combined with the Chapman-Enskog expansion.
+In contrast to Ref.~\cite{Chakraborty:2016ttq}, this procedure is implemented with using a recent extension of the relaxation time approximation of the linear collision kernel \cite{Rocha:2021zcw} that is consistent with fundamental conservation laws.
+In this setting, the transport coefficients are written solely in terms of the temperature-dependent mass and the parameter determining the energy dependence of the relaxation time.
 We compute the bulk and shear viscosities, the speed of sound, and several thermodynamic quantities, such as the equilibrium energy density, pressure, entropy and trace anomaly.

+The main novelty of our results come from a consistent implementation of the relaxation time approximation.
+In several previous works (not necessarily employing thermal masses), the Anderson-Witting relaxation time approximation was employed to simplify the collision kernel and obtain simple expressions for transport coefficients.
+However, this approximation is not consistent with the energy-momentum conservation law, violating it when the relaxation time exhibits an energy dependence or when different matching conditions are employed to define the temperature \cite{Rocha:2021zcw}.
+In this work, we thus provide simple expressions for the transport coefficients without violating basic conservation laws.
+This self-consistent framework allowed us to calculate the transport coefficients for different energy dependencies of the relaxation time and also matching conditions.